pu2clr/SI4735/examples/SI47XX_ATS20_ATS20+/README.md

 This firmware was specially developed for ATS-20 and ATS-20+ receivers.
 For more details, follow the instructions below.
 Click [here](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_KITS/AliExpress) to see previous versions and contributions from other contributors.
 I would like to thank [EFWob](https://github.com/EFWob) for some interface improvements.

-Although the seller does not explicitly mention that the Arduino sketch used by the ATS-20 and ARS-20+ is based on this library (PU2CLR SI4735 Arduino Library), I’ve been testing successfully the sketch of this folder on some KITs acquired by some Brazilians experimenters. __The author of this library does not know the seller of this kit and does not have a commercial relationship with any commercial product that uses the PU2CLR SI4735 Arduino Library.
+Although the seller does not explicitly mention that the Arduino sketch used by the ATS-20 and ARS-20+ is based on this library (PU2CLR SI4735 Arduino Library), I’ve been testing successfully the sketch of this folder on some KITs and devices acquired by some Brazilians experimenters. __The author of this library does not know the seller of these kit or devices and does not have a commercial relationship with any commercial product that uses the PU2CLR SI4735 Arduino Library.
 It is important you understand that there is no guarantee that this sketch will work correctly in your current product__.

 __THE SSB PATCH CONTENT IS NOT PART OF THIS LIBRARY.
 THE AUTHOR OF THIS LIBRARY DOES NOT ENCOURAGE ANYONE TO USE THE SSB PATCHES CONTENT FOR COMMERCIAL PURPOSES.
 IN OTHER WORDS, WHILE THIS LIBRARY SUPPORTS SSB PATCHES, THE PATCHES THEMSELVES ARE NOT A PART OF THIS LIBRARY__.